 There are occasional reports of people developing liver failure after taking green tea supplements.
 It is unclear what dose of supplementation these were and if there were any associated medical conditions.
 However, there have been no reports of toxicity from drinking tea in moderation.

+I hope I have answered you questions about is tea good for you and why.
+I’ve also talked through the evidence behind the claims that tea helps cancer.
 In summary, drinking tea, in particular green tea, in moderation, may provide a safe way of reaping the potential benefits of polyphenols and catechins that have already been shown in the laboratory.
 While drinking tea is unlikely to be a first line treatment for cancer, it might have a role in cancer prevention, and prevention of recurrence2,7.

 1. Toden, S., Tran, H.-M., Tovar-Camargo, O. A., Okugawa, Y. & Goel, A. Epigallocatechin-3-gallate targets cancer stem-like cells and enhances 5-fluorouracil chemosensitivity in colorectal cancer.
 Oncotarget7, 16158–16171 (2016).